Osnabrück Zoo: History

 In 2004, the opening of the Samburu landscape took place.
 Giraffes live here with zebras, ostriches and other African animals.
 In September 2006, Suma, a female orangutan, who over time had become a favorite of the zoo's public, died.
 In 2007, the elephant and rhinoceros enclosure were combined into one landscape, the Valley of the Grey Giants.
 In March 2009, the Osnabrück Zoo was expanded to include a unique underground zoo.
 In June 2010, the 5.5 hectare Takamanda African area opened, for which the zoo grounds were expanded to the south (Autobahn 30).
 The cost of this project was ten million euros.
 In July 2011, the new taiga landscape Kajanaland was opened.
 The investment costs amounted to 2.9 million euros.

-For the 75th anniversary of the zoo, the Prime Minister of Lower Saxony, David McAllister, opened the exhibition of the United Buddy Bears - The Minis, together with Mayor Boris Pistorius and Zoo President Reinhard Coppenrath; an "Campaign for Peace and Tolerance" that generated donations of 120,000 euros that will benefit the zoo and children's facilities.
+For the 75th anniversary of the zoo, the Prime Minister of Lower Saxony, David McAllister, opened the exhibition of the United Buddy Bears - The Minis, together with Mayor Boris Pistorius and Zoo President Reinhard Coppenrath; a "Campaign for Peace and Tolerance" that generated donations of 120,000 euros that will benefit the zoo and children's facilities.
 In May 2012, a new facility for Southern pig-tailed macaques was opened.
 A temple based on the model of Angkor Wat was built in the center of the zoo.
 The opening of the interactive climate exhibition Klimatopia with the climate ambassadors and mascots Tips and Taps, two hybrid bears born in the Osnabrück Zoo, took place on April 11, 2013.
 The new tiger enclosure was opened in April 2014.
 Like the pig monkey enclosure that opened in 2012, it is designed in the style of an Asian temple complex.
 In September 2017, the inauguration of the third section of the Angkor Wat area took place with the renovation and expansion of the ape house and the enclosure of the popular orangutan "Buschi".
 The “Wir für Buschi” fundraising campaign alone contributed a third of the costs, amounting to 1.5 million euros.

 In the Northeast of the zoo, the North American landscape of Manitoba was opened in October 2018.
 In September 2017, the first wood bison moved into their 3800 square meter outdoor area.
 The rhinoceros and lion enclosures will probably be rebuilt by the end of 2020 and combined to form a common themed area, Mapungubwe.
 Following this, the new Water Worlds theme area for sea lions, seals and penguins is to be built by 2022.
 After that, the elephant enclosure will be renewed, which would have renewed all of the zoo's large enclosures since 2004.
 The groundbreaking ceremony for the Water Worlds took place in May 2021, and completion is scheduled for mid-2022.
 The construction of the facility was secured by additional funding from the State of Lower Saxony in the amount of around 800,000 euros after the zoo had to struggle with financial losses due to the COVID-19 pandemic.